 14. Trekking through Seven Lakes Valley

 As already mentioned, Slovenia is blessed with several scenic trails from small walks to longer trekkings.
-One route that can be done as a day hike and also multi-day trekking is Seven Lakes Valley.
+Seven Lakes Valley is one route that can be done as a day hike and multi-day trekking.
 The trail to the Seven Lakes starts from Bohinj and takes about 4 hours one-way to reach the beautiful valley with several lakes.
 It’s also a popular route to do hut-to-hut hikes on multiple days.
 On the way are different lakes, breathtaking nature views, and from the route, it’s also possible to climb up to the highest peak in Slovenia (Mt.
 Triglav).

 15. Find the Savica Waterfall

 Savica Waterfall is one of the most visited landmarks in Slovenia.
 It’s on the edge of Bohinj valley and it’s reachable with a small hike from Koča pri Savici hut near to Ukanc.
 The one-way walk through the marked trail takes about 30 minutes to a 78-meter high A-shaped waterfall.
 There is also a small entrance fee – 3€ for adults.

 16. Stroll around Kranjska Gora